dwarfered/azure-icons-for-drawio/README.md

 - Don’t crop, flip or rotate icons
 - Don’t distort or change icon shape in any way
 - Don’t use Microsoft product icons to represent your product or service

-##  Microsoft 365 Architecture Icons

-### Terms
-Microsoft permits the use of these icons in architectural diagrams, training materials, or documentation.
-You may copy, distribute, and display the icons only for the permitted use unless granted explicit permission by Microsoft.
-Microsoft reserves all other rights.

 ## Open in draw.io online